cpun94/data-analytics-portfolio/Vancouver Housing Prices (2004-2024)/README.md

   • How have average housing prices in Vancouver changed between 2004 to 2024?
   • Which neighborhoods have experienced the most significant growth?
   • What external factors might explain observed trends?
+  • What attributes correlate positively with sale price?

 This dataset is a publically available on [Kaggle](https://www.kaggle.com/datasets/jennyzzhu/vancouver-house-prices-for-past-20-years).